wmorellato/babel/README.md

 - Integration with OneDrive, Google Drive and Dropbox to backup stories.
 - Linguistic analysis of texts.
-- Export to rtf, docx and pdf formats in common submission templates.
 - Integration with *zen mode* in VSCode.
 - Integration with [The Grinder](https://thegrinder.diabolicalplots.com/).
+- Improve the exporter feature to supporte .rtf format.